jfet97/csp/docs/guide/README.md

 # Introduction

-This is a library for Communicating Sequential Processes in JavaScript, built on top of `async/await` and the asynchronous iterable interface.
+This is a library for CSP in JavaScript, built on top of `async/await` and the asynchronous iterable interface.

+## What is CSP?

+CSP stands for __Communicating Sequential Processes__, a model to coordinate concurrency that was described by Richard Hoare in a book of the same name from 1978. \
+CSP is based on two main primitives: __processes__ and __channels__.

+Due to the single-thread nature of JavaScript, the term process does not refer to an OS process. \
+It alludes to an entity in the code designed to fulfill a specific task, a piece of code that can complete a unit of work independently.

+ES2017 took to us  __async functions__, which correspond to the above description.
+Their execution can be paused thanks to the __await__ keyword, therefore this type of function can be run concurrently faking threads.

+CSP says that processes cannot share memory.
+What if they need to communicate with each other? \
+In such case [channels](/guide/channels.html) come into action!

 ## Installation